Archie2026/SEBDC-ICML-2026-Rebuttal-/README.md

 <br>

 ![avator](./images/Figure-A.png)
 ### Figure A. PCA visualization of perturbation vectors at 100K and 300K online steps in the halfcheetah-random-v2 environment.
-For further details, please refer to Rebuttal R1-1.
 <br><br>
 ---

 <br>

 ![avator](./images/Figure-B.png)
 ### Figure B. The impact of varying numbers of agents on SEBDC performance in the walker2d-medium-replay-v2 and halfcheetah-medium-v2 environments.
-For further details, please refer to Rebuttal R1-3.
 <br><br>
 ---